michaelkc/michaelkc.github.io/_posts/2024-09-01-interesting-stuff-i-found.markdown

 Unfortunately, no VS/vscode or GitHub pull request integration, for that you need to turn to commercial offerings like [SemanticDiff](https://semanticdiff.com/) or [GitClear](https://www.gitclear.com/best_github_alternative_pull_request_review_tool)

 ### ASP.NET Core Engineering Guidelines
 Not updated since 2022, maybe they were just perfect, or they moved on?
-Anyway, it is interesting to see which things they chose to call out for a big, complex project like ASP.NET Core
+Anyway, it is interesting to see which things they chose to call out for a big, complex project like ASP.NET Core.

+There are also some newer [docs](https://github.com/dotnet/aspnetcore/tree/main/docs) in source control.

 [https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines](https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines)